Life in the Adelaide Gaol

 Life in Gaol was hard for all inmates, particularly when the Gaol first opened.

-All prisoners, male or female, were expected to work whilst in gaol.
-In the early days of the Gaol the tasks were mainly labouring type jobs such as working in the vegetable gardens that surrounded the Gaol or the olive groves that had been planted to produce olive oil to be sold to the public.
+All male and female prisoners were expected to work whilst in Gaol.
+In the early days of the Gaol, the tasks were mainly labouring type jobs such as working in the vegetable gardens that surrounded the Gaol or the olive groves that had been planted to produce olive oil to be sold to the public.

 Prisoners dug trenches for Gaol refuse and assisted workmen from the Public Buildings Department.
 They made and repaired hammocks, cut firewood, repaired boots, resurfaced yards, performed carpentry, repaired tinware and did all the necessary work required in cleaning, whitewashing and painting the Gaol and its surrounds.